lightning/bolts/bolt-taproot-gossip.md

 * `utf8`: a byte as part of a UTF-8 string.
 A writer MUST ensure an array of these is a valid UTF-8 string, a reader MAY reject any messages containing an array of these which is not a valid UTF-8 string.
-* `boolean_tlv`: a zero length TLV record.
-If the TLV is present then true is implied, otherwise false is implied.

 ### Feature Bits